-- 1 Select MENU > Communications > Wireless Devices > Wireless Remotes > Autopilot Remote. - 2 If necessary, select Enable. - 3 Select New Connection. - 4 On the remote control, select > Pair with MFD.
-The chartplotter beeps and shows a confirmation message. - 5 On the chartplotter, select Yes to complete the pairing process.
+- 1 Select ••• > Communications > Wireless Devices > Wireless Remotes > Autopilot Remote. - 2 If necessary, select Enable. - 3 Select New Connection. - 5 On the chartplotter, select Yes to complete the pairing process.

 Changing the Functions of the Reactor Autopilot Remote Control Action Keys